Prerequisites

 • The Kubernetes cluster must have sufficient nodes and resources.

 • An installation of Helm is required on the Kubernetes cluster.
-Helm is used to create and deploy the necessary resources and run the WebLogic Kubernetes Operator in a Kubernetes cluster
+Helm is used to create and deploy the necessary resources on the Kubernetes cluster

-• A supported container engine must be installed and running on the Kubernetes cluster.
+• A supported container engine such as CRI-O or Docker must be installed and running on the Kubernetes cluster.

 • You must have the cluster-admin role to install the WebLogic Kubernetes Operator.